manulife-ai/financialqa/README.md

-# Financial Report pdf Question-Answering Indexer
+# Financial Report PDF Table Indexer
-This package provides functionality to parse, chunk, and index the tables and text from (financial report) pdfs into an Azure AI Search vector database for use in a Retrieval Augmented Generation (RAG) question-answering (QA) framework for (financial data) tabular understanding.
+This package provides functionality to parse, chunk, and index the tables and text from (financial report) PDF files into an Azure AI Search vector database for (financial data) tabular question-answering (QA) with an LLM in a Retrieval Augmented Generation (RAG) framework.

 ## Features